sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/teradata.rst

 TeraData Connection
 ================

-Fire Insights provides the capability to create a TeraData connection and use the connection to read from and write to TeraData.
-Below are the steps for creating a TeraData connection in Fire Insights:
+Sparkflows provides the capability to create a TeraData connection and use the connection to read from and write to TeraData.
+Below are the steps for creating a TeraData connection in Sparkflows:

   * Download TeraData JDBC Driver
   * Install the JDBC Driver
-  * Restart Fire Insights
+  * Restart Sparkflows
   * Create the TeraData Connection

 Download TeraData JDBC Driver